As the trend grows towards hydroponic gardening, so does the confusion regarding plant nutrition.

 Stop trying and start growing with the easiest water only soil growing medium.

 I started growing 7 years ago and after my very first grow I’ve always tried to improve on one thing… find a way to make my life easier!
 Whether it was updating my growing equipment with newer technologies or controlling my environment in different ways I’ve always wanted to grow the most successful crop with the least amount of effort exerted.
 I’m a millennial, what do you expect?
 Sure I love gardening but indoor gardening has a multitude of obstacles to overcome and finding ways to avoid said obstacles is and will always be my mission.
 I’ve grown hydroponically my entire life because I was originally led to believe that hydro was the cleanest, easiest and most environmentally friendly way to grow indoors.
-My millennial background was drawn to these ease of nutrient feed schedules and fully automated grow systems.
+My millennial background was drawn to the ease of nutrient feed schedules and fully automated grow systems.
 While I love my ebb and flow hydro system it has some unavoidable downfalls, including but not limited to: nutrient prepping on a weekly basis, full system cleaning every grow to minimize containments, and the overall amount of space hydro systems and their reservoirs take up in your grow room.
 All these little things sent me on my journey to remedy these inconveniences in my life and try something new.

 Continue reading “Stop Trying And Start Growing!
 Easiest Water Only Soil!”